MyStuBu/Study-Buddy-SPA/README.md

 # Study Buddy Single Page Application

-Follow these steps to set up and run the Message Handling System on your local environment using Docker Desktop:
+Follow these steps to set up and run the Study Buddy spa on your local environment using Docker CLI:

 ### 1. Download the Repository </br></br>